dartmoon-io/aos-responsive/README.md

 # AOS Responsive
 Make [Animate On Scroll](https://michalsnik.github.io/aos/) responsive!
 With this module you can ovveride the attributes of AOS as you would do it in CSS.

-This package use mobile first.
-This means that normal `data-aos-*` attributes are valid from mobile devices to larger once and you can ovveride them using breakpoints.
+This package uses mobile first.
+This means that normal `data-aos-*` attributes are valid from mobile devices to larger ones and you can ovveride them using breakpoints.

 ### Installation